jaxankey/Jax-Assetto-Tools/README.md

 ## Installing Assetto Server On Ubuntu

-Once you have an Ubuntu server with `ssh` access installed via an identity file (something.pem), you can login with a command like `ssh -i "/path/to/identity/file.pem" username@blah-blah`.
+Once you have an Ubuntu server with `ssh` access installed via an identity file (something.pem), you can login with a command like `ssh -i "/path/to/identity/file.pem" username@blah-blah`, and similarly use `scp` to transfer files.
+To get `ssh` and `scp` on your Windows machine, I recommend [Cygwin](https://cygwin.com/): run the installer, and make sure to choose the latest `OpenSSH` package.
+Then the Windows console will have these commands.

 At this point, we can do the following to install the AC server: